matloff/regtools/inst/MLOverview.md

 (classification).
 They make use of the package **polyreg**.

 Polynomial models can in many applications hold their own with the fancy ML methods.
-One must be careful, though, about overfitting.
+One must be careful, though, about overfitting, just as with any ML method.

 ### The LASSO

-Some deep mathematical theory implies that in linear models it may be advantageous to shrink the &beta;<sub>i</sub>.
+Some deep mathematical theory implies that in linear models it may be advantageous to shrink the estimated &beta;<sub>i</sub>.
 The LASSO method does this in a mathematically rigorous manner.
 The LASSO is especially popular as a tool for predictor variable selection (see below).

 The function **qeLASSO()** wraps **cvglmnet()** in the **glmnet** package.
 The main hyperparameter controls the amount of shrinkage.